sebastienwood/sebastienwood.github.io/_pages/me.md

 ## DUT in Quality Logistics and Organisation
 ### (IUT de Lorient, France)
 How to improve processes, projects, reduce waste, and so on.

-## And before
-I did a baccalaureate in litterature then struggled to find my place in society.

 ## Contact me
 Twitter ! :smile: @sebastien_wood